PurpleGuitar/python-kickstart-project/readme.md

 # Python Kickstart Project

-This repo is intended to provide a basic environment for kickstarting a new Python project.
-It has the following features:
+This repo provides a basic environment for kickstarting a new Python project.
+It has the following features already set up:

 -   a virtual environment using `venv`
 -   linting using `mypy` and `pylint`